ILabiak/LAB-3-KPI/README.md

-# Лабораторна робота №3
+# LAB 3

-# Контейнеризація
+# Containerization

-У цьому репазиторії наведені приклади Docker файлів для Python, Golang, Node.JS
+In this repository there are Dockerfile examples for Python, Golang and Node.JS projects.